iltuoconsulenteit/DocCropper/README.md

    embed the placed stamps or **Discard** to cancel.
 You may add multiple signatures to any page before exporting the final PDF.
    Each new stamp is offset slightly so it doesn’t hide the previous one by default.
-2. **Mobile Sign** – Use the **Mobile Sign** button (in the signature panel or export menu) to generate a one-time token and QR code.
-Scan it with your phone or tablet and draw your signature on the provided page.
+2. **Mobile Sign** – Before creating the QR code you may mark where each remote signer should place their signature.
+Open the signature panel, double-click the preview and press **Add** without loading a signature image to drop a red cross marker.
+Then use the **Mobile Sign** button (in the panel or export menu) to generate a one-time token and QR code.
+Scan it with your phone or tablet and draw your signature on the indicated pages.
 The drawing is saved under `signatures/signature_<token>.png` and added to the PDF.
 3. **Remote Digital Signing** – Configure `DOCUSEAL_API_URL` and `DOCUSEAL_API_KEY` to upload the exported PDF to a Docuseal instance.
 Press **Digital Sign** to receive a link where the document can be signed online.
 You may still set `DOCROPPER_REMOTE_SIGN_CMD` to run a custom script instead.

    - GET `/start-sign/` returns `{token, url, qr}` with a QR code for the LAN link